Program Director for Medical Laboratory Sciences

 About The Community

 Applicants should include a letter of interest, current curriculum vitae, and the names and contact information for three professional references.
-Submit materials directly to UT Health at https://bit.ly/32JpZDI Any further questions about this position should be directed to the University’s search consultant:
+Submit materials directly to the University’s executive recruitment consultant:

 Mr. Christopher S. Healy